The Question that Sparked a Movement

 Within two years, the Texas Education Agency had designated the Dana Center as the Center for Educator Development in mathematics and science, tasked with developing resources to help local communities implement the new, more rigorous, state standards.

 This early statewide initiative set the stage for the Dana Center’s work with ever broader networks of fellow educators, researchers, and policy wonks to innovate, co-create, and facilitate new approaches to address difficult problems in American education.

 The Dana Center Today

-Our staff of nearly 80 professionals dedicated to the same mission that Uri envisioned decades ago.
+Our staff of nearly 80 professionals are dedicated to the same mission that Uri envisioned decades ago.
 Every day our team works to dismantle barriers in education systems to ensure all students—especially those who have historically been underserved—have equitable access to an excellent education.
 The Center leadership, with Afi Y. Wiggins, Ph.D., as interim managing director following Uri's transition from the Center in May 2023, and passionate staff are committed to advancing our impactful math, science, and literacy work.

 Over the years, our portfolio of K–12 work has continued to expand.
 To date, nearly all of Texas’s more than 1,200 K–12 districts have been affected by one or more of our initiatives, and we have worked with dozens of school systems across the U.S.

 Our postsecondary work to create pathways for student success from high school to and through higher education has also expanded significantly since its launch in 2012.
 Our Dana Center Mathematics Pathways initiative provides strategies and tools to faculty and institutions of higher education to support the successful implementation of student-success-focused math pathways across the United States.
 And the Launch Years Initiative is working at scale in 21 states.